Online Course to Be a Physical Therapy Assistant: Course Overviews

 Some physical therapy assistant associate degree programs are available through combined distance learning and onsite courses.
 Read on to get an overview of courses required for an online degree in physical therapy assisting.

 Online courses in physical therapy assistance generally culminate with an Associate of Applied Science, which gives students the educational qualification necessary to sit for the National Licensing Exam for Physical Therapist Assistants given by the Federation of State Boards of Physical Therapy.
-Many online physical therapy assistant programs recommend students complete general education requirements before enrolling in an associate's degree program.
+Many online physical therapy assistant programs recommend that students complete general education requirements before enrolling in an associate's degree program.

 Physical therapy assistant courses are administered online through computer-based readings, assignments, video lectures and online classroom discussions.
 Due to the nature of the training, some classroom laboratory work is required for students to gain hands-on experience.